owain-je/win-bash/README.md

 - Hard to determin when windows updates are complete , difficult to script.
 - Boot up times - be default 7+ minutes
 - lack of control (reboot vs shutdown)
-- 64Bit hack of registry confusion
+- 64Bit hack of registry confusion easy to read or write to 32 bit registry when it needs to be 64bit (time wasted)
-- starting applications over winrm as 32 bit cannot launch 64bit
+- starting applications over winrm as 32 bit cannot launch 64bit application
 - Inability to install some applications via winrm (due to security updates policy over winrm)
 - Confusion - how do I configure somthing (registery, file, group policy)
 - Package management - chocolatey relies on downloading files from random websites